Miouyouyou/Android-GoogleMap-Kotlin-Example/README.md

 About
 -----

-This example shows a simple Google Map SDK use, on Android, with the new Kotlin language.
+This example demonstrates how to integrate the Google Map SDK in an Android application written in Kotlin.

 Install
 -------